What's in this article?

 One last tip: Write a blog post that’s at least 1,000 words and include CTAs to get the reader to message you after they’ve finished reading your article.

-Lead nurturing—sales automation and marketing automation
+Lead nurturing — sales automation and marketing automation for 2023

 Some leads generated from your channel will be quickly intimidated, overwhelmed, or simply not ready for a mortgage.
 This is where our sales operations guide to working mortgage leads helps you stay in contact with your leads until they’re ready.